Neil Bogart

-Neil E. Bogart (born Neil Scott Bogatz, February 3, 1943 – May 8, 1982) was an American record executive.
+Neil E. Bogart (born Neil Scott Bogatz, February 3, 1943 – May 8, 1982) was an American music executive.
 He was the founder of Casablanca Records, which later became Casablanca Record and Filmworks.

 Life and career

 Born Neil Scott Bogatz in the Brooklyn Jewish Hospital, central Brooklyn, New York City, the son of Ruth (Markoff) and Al M. Bogatz.
 His family was Jewish.
 He grew up in the Glenwood Houses, a housing project in the Flatlands section of Brooklyn.
 He was a singer in the 1960s, using the name Neil Scott, and had a hit single, “Bobby” in 1961, prior to running the Michigan offices of Cameo-Parkway Records.
 Bogart discovered the group ? and the Mysterians, and produced their hit “96 Tears” in 1966.
 After Cameo-Parkway was shut down by the government for stock fraud in 1968, Bogart became an executive at Buddah Records.
 He is credited with being a key player in the rise of bubblegum pop music during his time working at Cameo-Parkway and Buddah.

 Bogart started Casablanca in 1973 when he first signed Kiss and later became identified with the rise of disco by promoting the careers of acts such as Donna Summer and the Village People.
 The Casablanca roster also contained rock acts such as the Godz, T.Rex, Fanny, and the Hudson Brothers, but the label became best known for its disco product.
 The label was also known for tapping into the funk market with the signing of George Clinton's Parliament in 1974.

 Shortly before his death, Bogart founded Boardwalk Records and jumped on the new wave bandwagon, as disco was in decline.
 Joan Jett, Night Ranger, Phil Seymour, and Harry Chapin were among his last signings.